 The Board has adopted a formal charter for the CGHR Committee.
 The CGHR Committee is responsible for reviewing and/or making recommendations with respect to the performance of executives; reviewing, analysing and/or making recommendations to the CEO with respect to the compensation of the executives and any incentive and bonus programs on an annual basis.
 The CGHR Committee also reviews the annual incentives granted to the heads of the Corporation's subsidiaries.
 The CGHR Committee may retain the services of its own independent external counsel with regard to the compensation of the Chair of the Board, the CEO, the Chief Financial and Administrative Officer and the other most highly compensated executive officers of the Corporation and its subsidiaries (collectively, the "Named Executive Officers" or "NEOs").
-As at February 29, 2024 and as provided for in its mandate, the CGHR Committee approved such counsel's retention and compensation.
+As at February 28, 2025 and as provided for in its mandate, the CGHR Committee approved such counsel's retention and compensation.
 The CGHR Committee uses discretion and judgment in making decisions and recommendations, and its decisions may consider factors other than the information and recommendations provided by an independent external advisor.

-The Short Term Incentive Plan: In 2021, the CGHR Committee under the guidance of its independent advisor, Hexarem, reviewed and amended the short term incentive plan ("STIP").
-The STIP defines target bonus opportunity as percentage of salaries.
-It applies to all staff employees.
-The CEO's target bonus opportunity is fixed at 67% of his base salary for the period and the Chief Financial and Administrative Officer's target bonus opportunity is fixed at 40% of his base salary for the period.
-For the other NEOs' target bonus opportunity is fixed at 30% of their respective base salary for the period.
-The STIP is based on the performance of annual financial and operational goals.
-For the year ended February 29, 2024, the bonus payout is based on the performance of financial and operational goals.
-The financial and operational components of the bonus plan are the consolidated adjusted EBITDA, the North America adjusted EBITDA and consolidated working capital reduction as a percentage of sales for the Corporation's business.
+The Short Term Incentive Plan: In 2024, the CGHR Committee under the guidance of its independent advisor, Hexarem, reviewed and amended the short term incentive plan ("STIP") within a new Executive Bonus Plan that calculates both STIP Payout and LTIP grant awards to participating executives.
+The STIP portion of the Executive Bonus Plan defines target bonus opportunity as percentage of salaries.
+The target bonus opportunity of the Chief Executive Officer of the Corporation (the "CEO") is fixed at 67% of his base salary for the period and the target bonus opportunity of the Chief Financial and Administrative Officer of the Corporation (the "CFAO") is fixed at 40% of his base salary for the period.
+The other NEOs' target bonus opportunity is fixed at 30% of their respective base salaries for the period.
+The STIP continues to apply to all staff employees.
+For the year ended February 28, 2025, the STIP for executives and employees is based on the performance of annual financial and operational goals the components of which are the following: the consolidated adjusted

+EBITDA, the North America adjusted EBITDA and consolidated Free Cash Flow for the Corporation's business.
 The STIP payout can range from 0 to 200% of the targets.
-For the year ended February 29, 2024, the STIP payout was set at 25%.
+For the year ended February 28, 2025, the STIP payout was set at 152%.

-In addition but not linked to the STIP payout, individual goals and objectives and performance for each of the NEOs including for the President & CEO and the CEO (after October 10, 2023) are reviewed by the CGHR Committee.
+In addition but not linked to the STIP payout, individual goals and objectives and performance for each of the NEOs including for the CEO are reviewed by the CGHR Committee.